Ascoli Piceno: Education

 The city is the administrative headquarters and teaching the School of Architecture and Design at the University of Camerino and the International School on Safety and Environmental Protection private university's Alma Mater Europaea.

 Culture and sport

 The main festivity is on the first Sunday in August.
 The historical parade with more than 1500 people dressed in Renaissance costume is held in celebration of Saint Emidio, protector of the city.
 The parade is followed by a tournament, called Quintana, in which six knights, each competing for one of the six neighborhoods in the city, ride the course one after the other trying to hit an effigy of an Arab warrior.
 Strength and ability are necessary for the knight to win the palio or grand prize.

-The Castellano river is a site for swimming and bathing in summer.
+The River Castellano is a site for swimming and bathing in summer.

 Founded in 1898, Ascoli Calcio is the main football team in the city.
 It is one of the oldest teams in Italy and it played for 16 years in Serie A.